freenetconf/yang-creator/README.md

   * default values and possible values - some statements can only have specific values
   * extension statements - dynamically created statements are not supported
 * help: create help window for users where they can see how to use YANG Creator
-* import/include: yang extension statements defined in other modules are not seen
+* import/include: YANG extension statements defined in other modules are not seen
-* import: depends on yang parser work
+* import: depends on YANG parser work
 * security, code cleanup and consolidation